 Music has always been a blend of art, science and technology for me.
 The many years of practice with different mechanical-era instruments provided a foundation and diverse perspectives for approaching new music technology.

-I am fascinated by uncharted potentials of auditory perception in art and science.
-Music can lead the way in expanding our sonic awareness and scientific understanding of hearing, psychoacoustics and sound vibration perception beyond the ears: active/passive touch, bone conduction, etc. Increasingly refined pitch discrimination can expand aesthetic awareness and reveal new expressive possibilities in the musical and sound arts.
+I am fascinated by the uncharted potential of auditory perception in art and science.
+Music can lead the way in expanding our sonic awareness and scientific understanding of hearing, psychoacoustics and sound vibration perception beyond the ears: active/passive touch, bone conduction, physical resonance, etc. Further refinements in micro-pitch discrimination can expand aesthetic awareness and reveal new expressive possibilities in the musical and sound arts.